danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.xticks(rotation=45)  # Rotate x-axis labels for better readability if necessary plt.show()

 In order to calculate returns, we define a function called *calculate_return* which takes a daily pricing dataframe and period type as parameters and returns a dataframe with Ticker returns.
+We will first derive the previous close column for each Ticker.
+We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous close is null, otherwise we use (Close / Prev Close) – 1.0.
+We then drop the previous close column and modify the return column label based on period type.

     def calculate_return(df_tmp, period):